JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 We can also get **SSL certificates thanks to LetsEncrypt**.

-And it also provides a UI dashboard:
+Traefik also provides a UI dashboard:

 ![Traefik UI](/blog_img/selfh/https/traefik-ui.png)